wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.5.7 =
+* NEW: team stadium
+* NEW: Arabian translation
+* BUGFIX: Link to match report in widget
+* BUGFIX: Championchip advancement to finals
+* UPDATED: French translation

 = 3.5.6 =
 * NEW: limit number of matches in shortcode [matches] with limit=X